Vehicle Equity Financing With Premier Title Loans

 A Premier Title Loans customer after getting a title pawn on her new vehicle.

-However, there are risks when you decide to pawn your vehicle, and the most severe consequence involves defaulting on the loan.
+However, there are risks to pawning your vehicle, and the most severe consequence is defaulting on the loan.
 In this scenario, your car will be repossessed and sold at auction if you don’t pay the amount due, plus any fees.
 Remember, by pawning your car, your lender becomes a lienholder on the vehicle, and they can repossess and sell it if you don’t follow the loan agreement.

 In some states, if the sale of your vehicle doesn’t cover the full amount owed, your lender may pursue legal action to collect any remaining amount.